sdev-summerschool/site-2021/README.md

 The 10th Alliance Summer School in sustainable development will take place online on **12-14 May and 19-20 May 2021** between **8am and 2pm EST** and will focus on **Inequality and the Environment**.

-Interested Master and PhD students can **apply until 5 April 2021**.
+Interested Master and PhD students can **apply until 5 April 2021.**

+**There is no fee required for participation.**

 Please use the following link to apply:

 [Apply here to the 2021 Alliance Summer School](http://tinyurl.com/sdev2021)